 Shells of sea creatures have fascinated humans for a long time.
-Their often intricate shapes, their beautiful colours and patterns and the mystery of their previous inhabitants all capture the imagination.
+Their often intricate shapes, their beautiful colours and patterns, and the mystery of their previous inhabitants all capture the imagination.
 Conch shells have an additional allure, however.
 They can be used as musical instruments.

-How to Play a Conch
+Playing a Conch

 It might seem that the sounds produced by a conch shell must be very limited because of the absence of keys or valves.
-This is definitely a false assumption when the shell is played by an expert, however!
+This is a false assumption when the shell is played by an expert, however, as Steve Turre demonstrates in the video above.
+He's an American jazz musician and trombonist who is an expert conch trumpet player.
+He often switches between different shells during a performance and is able to play two trumpets at once to create harmony.

 Beautiful and varied sounds can be produced by using specific techniques while playing a conch.
-A conch player controls the pitch of the sound by his or her embouchure (the control of a sound by the shaping of the lips and the use of facial muscles and the tongue).
-The player may also modify the pitch by putting a hand into the aperture (opening) of the conch shell.
+A player controls the pitch of the sound by his or her embouchure (the control of a sound by the shaping of the lips and the use of facial muscles and the tongue).
+The player may also modify the pitch by putting a hand into the aperture, or opening, of the shell.
 Shells of different sizes and shapes are used for their different pitch possibilities and tonal qualities.

-Making a Conch Trumpet
+Making a Trumpet

 When a conch shell is obtained, it must be cleaned before it can be used to produce music.
-The next step in making a conch trumpet is to remove the top section of the spire from the cleaned shell, which is usually done with a hacksaw.
+The next step in making a trumpet is to remove the top section of the spire from the cleaned shell, which is usually done with a hacksaw.
 Once the tip of the spire is removed, the broken surface of the shell is filed or smoothed with sandpaper so that it doesn’t cut the player’s lips.
-The shell material in the center of the mouthpiece is removed.
-Some musicians use the spire as a natural mouthpiece, but others add an artificial mouthpiece.
+The shell material in the centre of the mouthpiece is removed.
+Some musicians use the spire as a natural mouthpiece, but others add an artificial one.

 Conch Trumpets Around the World

-Conch shells have been used as trumpets in many cultures in the past and are still used today.
+Conch shells have been used as trumpets in many cultures in the past and are still popular today.
 They are often used in a religious or ceremonial context, such as in a call to prayer.
 In addition, the call of a conch was once used to summon fighters to battles.

-Ancient Shell Instruments
+Ancient Shell Instruments From Peru

-Researchers at Stanford University have discovered a 3,000-year-old temple in Peru containing conch shells that are still playable.
+Researchers at Stanford University have discovered that a 3,000-year-old temple in Peru contains conch shells that are still playable.
 The temple is located at Chavín de Huantar, a ceremonial and religious centre that played an important role in the lives of the Chavín people.
 The centre seems to have been the seat of power for the Chavín, who lived before the Incas.
 Today it’s the location of a major archaeological investigation and has been designated a UNESCO World Heritage Site.
 Many sculptures and artifacts have been discovered at the site, including conch shell trumpets.

 The temple at Chavín de Huantar contains numerous narrow and twisting passages as well as staircases that form maze-like patterns.
 It also contains ventilation shafts.
 The temple seems to have been created with acoustics in mind.
 When the researchers played the conch trumpets inside the temple, they found that the passageways acted like a series of interlinked, resonant chambers which created strange acoustic effects.
 People on the research team who were placed at different points in the corridors couldn't tell where a sound was coming from and were confused.
 The researchers wonder if the strange acoustics were once used as a form of sensory manipulation to create a particular mental and emotional state in the temple visitors.